4d/docs/website/translated_docs/pt/FormObjects/radio_overview.md

-### Collapse / Expand
+### Contrair/expandir

 This button style can be used to add a standard collapse/expand icon.
-These buttons are used natively in hierarchical lists.
+Esses botões são usados nativamente em listas hierárquicas.
 In Windows, the button looks like a [+] or a [-]; in macOS, it looks like a triangle pointing right or down.

 ![](assets/en/FormObjects/checkbox_collapse.png)

-### Disclosure Button
+### Botão disclosure

 The disclosure radio button style displays the radio button as a standard disclosure button, usually used to show/hide additional information.
 The button symbol points downwards with value 0 and upwards with value 1.